SpaceTeam/rodos/README.md

 FreeRTOS, etc. We have many ports to many different processors, but here only a few are published.
 In the future more will come.

-An important aspect of Rodos is its integrated real time middleware.
+An important aspect of Rodos is its integrated real-time middleware.
-Developing the control and payload software on the top of a middleware provides the maximum of modularity today.
+Developing the control and payload software on the top of a middleware provides maximal modularity today.
 Applications/modules can be developed independently and it is very simple to interchange modules later without worrying about side effects.

-Rodos was implemented as a software framework in C++ with an object oriented application interface (API).
+Rodos was implemented as a software framework in C++ with an object oriented application programm interface (API).
 It is organized in layers: The lowest layer (1) is responsible for control of the embedded system hardware (HAL: Hardware abstraction layer).
 The next layer (2) kernel: administrates the local resources, threads and time.